Unpinned Python Packages

 Vulnerable Instance

-• Composite action installs Python packages without version pinning (e.g., pip install requests).
+• A workflow run: step or composite action installs Python packages without version pinning (for example, pip install requests boto3).

 • Package versions can change between runs, introducing vulnerabilities.